cosconatilab/PyRMD/README.md

 Please check our open-access manuscript published in the Journal of Chemical Information and Modeling for the full explanation of PyRMD functions https://pubs.acs.org/doi/abs/10.1021/acs.jcim.1c00653

-A new protocol, **PyRMD2DOCK**, has been devised as an approach to approximate molecular docking experiments using PyRMD.
+A new protocol, **PyRMD2DOCK**, has been devised as an approach to approximate the score of molecular docking experiments using PyRMD.
 An outline of the protocol is described in the **PyRMD2DOCK** section at the bottom of this document.

 Authors: [Dr. Giorgio Amendola](mailto:giorgio.amendola@unicampania.it) and [Prof. Sandro Cosconati](mailto:sandro.cosconati@unicampania.it)